 Medium chemical peels are highly effective in promoting skin smoothness and vitality.
 They also improve superficial discoloration and eliminate fine wrinkles.
 They do nothing for acne scarring or dynamic wrinkles.
 Medium depth peels can be achieved with a variety of chemicals.
-TCA (trichloro acetic acid) is the most common.
+Trichloro acetic acid peel, or TCA peel, is the most common.
 Jessner’s solution, glycolic acid, salicylic acid, and other agents are also used.

 A medium chemical peel will improve color, freshness, texture, skin tone, and fine wrinkles.
 It will also improve superficial discoloration, such as age spots.
 It may improve blotches and can sometimes improve dark circles under your eyes.
 Medium peels may be repeated every three to six months for optimal results.
 Unlike deep peels, medium peels may be performed safely on people with olive and light brown skin.
 They may also be used in some people with dark brown skin,